What is the value of the NICET certification?

 NICET's technician programs are largely based on exam performance and work experience; technologist programs are based on education, and at the higher grade, work experience.
 Technologist certification requires a Bachelors Degree in an engineering technology program accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET).
 Analyze your professional needs and goals, and find out which types of certification are required by regulatory authorities and employers in your area.

-Why are there different levels of certification and different levels of work elements?
+Why are there different levels of certification?

 How do grades TT, AET, ET, and SET differ from Levels I, II, III, and IV?